-The management's discussion and analysis (MD&A) presented is for the Bi-State Development Agency of the Missouri-Illinois Metropolitan District and Division 788 Amalgamated Transit Union, AFL-CIO, Employees' Pension Plan (the Plan).
-The MD&A is intended to serve as an introduction to the Plan's financial statements which consists of (1) Financial Statements, (2) Notes to the Financial Statements and (3) Required Supplementary Information.
-The MD&A provides an overview for the fiscal year ended March 31, 2017 with limited information provided on the previous years.
+The management's discussion and analysis (MD&A) is presented for the Bi-State Development Agency of the Missouri-Illinois Metropolitan District and Division 788 Amalgamated Transit Union, AFL-CIO, Employees' Pension Plan (the Plan).
+The MD&A is intended to serve as an introduction to the Plan's financial statements which consist of (1) Financial Statements, (2) Notes to the Financial Statements and (3) Required Supplementary Information.
+The MD&A provides an overview for the fiscal years ended March 31, 2022 and 2021, with limited information provided on the previous years.